medusajs/medusa/docs/content/plugins/notifications/twilio-sms.md

 :::tip

-If you don’t have a storefront set up yet, you can install one of the [Next.js](../../starters/nextjs-medusa-starter.mdx) or [Gatsby](../../starters/gatsby-medusa-starter.mdx) storefronts.
+If you don’t have a storefront set up yet, you can install the [Next.js starter storefront](../../starters/nextjs-medusa-starter.mdx).

 :::